Peabody Energy Corporation (BTU) Stock: Navigating the Market Volatility

 BTU) stock’s latest price update

-Peabody Energy Corporation (NYSE: BTU)’s stock price has increased by 1.87 compared to its previous closing price of 23.54.
-Despite this, the company has experienced a -2.20% fall in its stock price over the last five trading sessions.
+Peabody Energy Corporation (NYSE: BTU)’s stock price has decreased by -1.06 compared to its previous closing price of 23.66.
+Despite this, the company has experienced a 0.39% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/12/22 that Peabody Energy in Deal Talks With Australian Rival

 Analysts’ Opinion of BTU

-The stock of Peabody Energy Corporation (BTU) has seen a -2.20% decrease in the past week, with a -15.15% drop in the past month, and a -15.83% decrease in the past quarter.
-The volatility ratio for the week is 5.07%, and the volatility levels for the past 30 days are at 4.33% for BTU.
-The simple moving average for the last 20 days is -6.76% for BTU stock, with a simple moving average of -5.48% for the last 200 days.
+The stock of Peabody Energy Corporation (BTU) has seen a 0.39% increase in the past week, with a -10.82% drop in the past month, and a -18.88% decrease in the past quarter.
+The volatility ratio for the week is 3.85%, and the volatility levels for the past 30 days are at 4.03% for BTU.
+The simple moving average for the last 20 days is -7.62% for BTU stock, with a simple moving average of -7.60% for the last 200 days.

 Analysts’ Opinion of BTU